 Not exactly the rousing endorsement CLA supplement companies were hoping for...but more studies were coming.
 Over the next few years, some studies showed small weight loss, while others showed no benefit at all.

 A study presented in Los Angeles at Digestive Disease Week 2006 showed that obese or overweight people who took CLA supplements daily lost weight versus those taking a placebo.
 Unfortunately, the subjects only lost an average of 3 pounds...after 6 months of CLA...and the study was funded by Lipid Nutrition...a manufacturer of CLA weight loss products.
 As if that wasn't suspect enough, the chief researcher was Sandra Einerhand, an employee of Lipid Nutrition.

 In March, the American Journal of Clinical Nutrition reported that in another study, researchers concluded obese people who took CLA supplements for a year didn't lose any more weight than those on a placebo.

 It's not.
-Consider the average diet and exercise program is designed to help people lose 1-2 pounds a week, not over 3 months.
+Consider the average diet and exercise program is designed to help people lose 1-2 pounds a week, not over three months.

 What are the dangers?

 People who took CLA also had higher leptin and lipoprotein levels.
-Leptin is thought to be a heart disease marker while lipoprotein is also marker of heart disease and inflammation.
-The only thing proponents of CLA supplementation suggest to deal with this problem is a small statement we found at the bottom of one website, "it may be wise for those using CLA to have their blood fats monitored by a physician."
+Leptin is thought to be a heart disease marker, while lipoprotein is also a marker of heart disease and inflammation.
+The only thing proponents of CLA supplementation suggest to deal with this problem is a short statement we found at the bottom of one website, "it may be wise for those using CLA to have their blood fats monitored by a physician."